vschelbi/superpoint_transformer_vschelbi/docs/visualization.md

 ```

 Datasets inheriting from our `BaseDataset` class also have a `show_examples()`
-method that returns some samples for a given class, randomly picked across the
+method that returns some spherical samples for a given class, randomly picked
-dataset.
+across the dataset.

 ```python
 # Visualize `max_examples` random spherical samples of size `radius`,